Adjuvant therapy: Treatment provided in addition to the primary treatment.

 Premature menopause: Menopause that occurs before the age of 40 that may be the result of genetics, autoimmune disorders, or medical procedures like a hysterectomy.

-Premature ovarian failure: A condition in which a woman's ovaries, for unknown reasons, stop producing eggs before the age of 40.
+Premature ovarian failure: Also called Primary Ovarian Insufficiency, it is a condition in which a woman's ovaries, for unknown reasons, stop producing eggs before the age of 40.

 Progesterone: A female hormone that acts to prepare the uterus (the womb) to receive and sustain a fertilized egg.